-The New Shul, Rabbi James Stone Goodman and the Epichorus present a weekly video series, offering a palette of little wisdoms by way of the Judeo-Arabic musical tradition – Maqam.
-Every Torah Portion is associated with a musical figure or mode called a *Maqam, Arabic cognate to the Hebrew maqom Place.
+Rabbi James Stone Goodman, Rabbi Zach Fredman and the Epichorus present a weekly video series, offering a palette of little wisdoms by way of the Judeo-Arabic musical tradition – Maqam.
+According to ancient Sephardi custom, every Torah portion is associated with a musical mode called a Maqam.

 James Stone Goodman - Rabbi.
 Poet.
 Awad (oud man).